Prianshu7296/Flam-RnD-Assignment/README.md

-# Parametric Curve Fitting — R&D / AI Assignment
+# Parametric Curve Fitting — R&D Assignment

 Recover the unknown parameters `θ`, `M`, and `X` from an unordered set of `(x, y)` points.